The Playroom (2013 video game): Toy Maker

 Toy Maker is free downloadable content (DLC) for The Playroom which takes advantage of the PlayStation App, allowing users to interact with the AR Bots through tablets, smartphones or the PlayStation Vita.
 Players can create a two dimensional drawing which will become a three dimensional toy for the AR Bots to play with.
 The Toy Maker DLC was released on 26 November 2013 in North America and was available at the PlayStation 4 launch in Europe on 29 November 2013.

 My Alien Buddy

 Double Fine Productions created free downloadable content, titled My Alien Buddy, which utilized the skills in augmented reality mini-games that Double Fine learned while making the Xbox Live Arcade Kinect games Double Fine Happy Action Theater and Kinect Party for Microsoft.
 The alien buddy is a deformable toy with which the player can interact.
 My Alien Buddy was released on 24 December 2013.

 Ninja Bots

-A DLC game in which the player controls a ninja AR Bot, evading traps and firing shuriken.
+A DLC game in which the player controls a ninja AR Bot, evading traps and firing shurikens.
 The Ninja Bots DLC was released on 13 March 2014 and supports up to four players.